OPEnSLab-OSU/SSLClient/README.md

 while (!client.available()) { /* ... */ }
 // ...
 ```
-Notice that every single write() call immediately writes to the network, which is fine with most network clients.
-With SSL, however, if we are encrypting and writing to the network every write() call, this will result in a lot of small encryption tasks.
-Encryption takes a lot of time and code, so to reduce the overhead of an SSL connection, SSLClient::write implicitly buffers until the developer states that they are waiting for data to be received with SSLClient::available.
+Notice that every single `client.write()` call immediately writes to the network.
+This behavior is fine for most network clients; with SSL, however, it results in many small encryption tasks that consume resources.
+To reduce the overhead of an SSL connection, SSLClient::write implicitly buffers until the developer states that they are waiting for data to be received with SSLClient::available.
 A simple example can be found below:

 ```C++
 EthernetClient baseClient;